Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An Azure Policy initiative is a [...].

-- [x] Collection of policy definitions.
-- [ ] Collection of Azure Policy definition assignments.
+### What is the primary purpose of Azure Policy assignments?

-- [ ] Group of Azure Blueprints definitions.
+[ ] To create new policy definitions.
-- [ ] Group of role-based access control (RBAC) role assignments.
+[x] To enforce compliance standards.
+[ ] To manage resource groups.
+[ ] To configure network security.
+[ ] To automate resource deployment.

 **[⬆ Back to Top](#table-of-contents)**